rollroyces/699-Capstone/README.md

 2. Run the _pca_clustering.ipynb_ notebook to get the results of the PCA dimension reduction and then clustering based off of PCA
 3. Run the _umap_clustering.ipynb_ notebook to get the results of the UMAP dimension reductions and then clustering based off of UMAP
 4. Run the _SIADS 699 Isolation Forest and LSTM forecast.ipynb_ notebook to get the results of the isolation forest and the LSTM forecast

+##Data Access Statement

+The data required for this project is a combination of publicly available datasets and proprietary datasets created by the project lead.
+The publicly available datasets include:

+- ACE Mission data: Available for download from the ACE Science Center website (https://www.srl.caltech.edu/ACE/)
+- Solar Orbiter Mission data: Available for download from the Solar Orbiter Science Archive (https://soar.esac.esa.int/soar/)
+- Sunspot Number data: Available for download from the World Data Center for the Production, Preservation and Dissemination of the International Sunspot Number (https://wwwbis.sidc.be/silso/datafiles)

+The proprietary Heliospheric Current Sheet (HCS) Index dataset is owned by the project lead, Dr. Liang Zhao from the University of Michigan Climate and Space Sciences and Engineering department.
+Students will be provided access to this dataset upon signing a non-disclosure agreement (NDA) with the University of Michigan.

+All data usage and redistribution must comply with the licensing terms of the respective datasets.
+The publicly available datasets typically have open data policies, while the proprietary HCS Index dataset is subject to the University of Michigan's NDA terms.